 Altogether, I have written and contributed to over two dozen books since I started writing.
 You can find them on Amazon here.

 Finally, I started this website to help other authors find the tools and resources they need to do what they love.
+It also has a sister site, the Christian Author Directory which allows me to help authors promote their books.

 Long story short, God has given me a heart for helping other authors, and I couldn’t ask for a better job.
 The best part is that I get to do it all for the glory of God.